Be3751/google-calendar-utils/README.md

 # google-calendar-utils
-Utilities to extend the functionality of Google Calendar
+CLI apps to extend the functionality of Google Calendar